 Real-life examples of successful morale-boosting initiatives

 To bring our discussion to life, consider some real-world examples of companies that have successfully boosted employee morale.
 Culture committees, for example, can be vital in maintaining high employee morale by organizing enjoyable activities aligned with company initiatives.
+Activities such as a book club, where employees can discuss books and share diverse opinions, are effective team-building options that foster camaraderie and encourage engagement outside of work.
 Companies like Formstack bolster employee engagement by staying true to their culture and encouraging cross-departmental conversations around common goals and visions.

 Many business owners, including tech giants like Facebook, attribute parts of their success to employee roles that harness individual strengths and the freedom given to employees to question managerial decisions.
 Workplace perks at companies like Facebook and Google, including free food and a dynamic office space, reduce stress and keep employees focused on their tasks.